 Our aim is to guide clients through the intricacies and complexities of family law — be it in relation to separation, divorce or dissolution, children or financial issues — in order to obtain a fair deal with the minimum of acrimony and delay.

 We also, of course, advise as to non-contentious family issues such as pre- and post-nuptial agreements, cohabitation agreements, parental responsibility agreements in respect of children, and the implication of financial agreements which spouses or partners have agreed between themselves, and we handle the drafting of wills and residential conveyancing, which are in integral part of resolving family law issues.

 Family law continues to develop through new legislation enacted by Parliament, and through case law (decisions of the higher courts in specific cases which are binding on other courts).
 We keep ourselves abreast of new developments and anticipated legislative changes.
 In recognition of our expertise in the field, we are members of the Law Society’s Family Law Accreditation Scheme and Resolution (formerly known as the Solicitors Family Law Association).

 How can we help you?

 We provide an initial 30 minute consultation free of charge.
 This is normally sufficient to appraise ourselves of the situation and give general advice, including advice as to our costs.
 Please note that public funding (legal aid) is not available.
 Your case will be handled throughout by an experienced solicitor.
-To arrange an initial consultation, either e-mail us at firstname.lastname@example.org, telephone us on 01332 293 293 or fill out an online form.
+To arrange an initial consultation, either telephone us on 01332 293 293 or contact us online.